Dread Pirate Roberts: Holders of the title

 In the film's continuity, neither Clooney nor Pierre are mentioned, and Westley does not state how many (if any) individuals held the title between the original Roberts and Cummerbund.

-Other uses
+Other uses of the name

-Ross William Ulbricht, operator of the illicit goods marketplace Silk Road, used the alias Dread Pirate Roberts.
-Just as in the story, another person claimed the name Dread Pirate Roberts, reopening the Silk Road website one month after the original site was seized by US law enforcement.
+Ross Ulbricht, operator of the illicit goods marketplace Silk Road, used the alias Dread Pirate Roberts.
+In a display of life imitating art, another person claimed the name Dread Pirate Roberts, reopening the Silk Road website one month after the original site was seized by US law enforcement.

-The name was also used by John Hiatt in his song, "Only the Song Survives", from the album Crossing Muddy Waters:
+The name was also used by John Hiatt in his song, "Only the Song Survives", from the album Crossing Muddy Waters.